-The algorithm for identifying the connected components is as follows (each operations is applied only if the preconditions mentioned in Table 1 are satisfied):
+The algorithm for identifying the connected components is as follows (each operation is applied only if the preconditions mentioned in Table 1 are satisfied):

-- 1. contract all edges connecting two vertices that belong - to the same connected component - 2. contract all faces bounded by exactly two edges contract all volumes bounded by exactly two faces - 3. remove all "face self loops" 4.
+- 1. contract all edges connecting two vertices that belong to the same connected component - 2. contract all faces bounded by exactly two edges - 3. contract all volumes bounded by exactly two faces - 4. remove all "face self loops"

 The four steps are repeated until Step 1 does not find any more contractable edges.
 In each such iteration, Steps 2-4 are repeated until neither of them finds any more candidates for contraction/removal.
+In the following sections we show examples of different 3D configurations.